Bread Street: Livery companies and parish churches

 There were once two churches in the ward, All Hallows Bread Street and St Mildred, Bread Street, both to the design of Christopher Wren.
 Today their former parishes comprise part of St Mary-le-Bow on Cheapside.
 All Hallows was demolished in 1876 to make way for warehouses, and St Mildred was destroyed during The Blitz in April and May 1941.

 Politics

-Bread Street is one of 25 wards in the City of London, each electing one Alderman and a number of Common Councilmen (equivalent to Councillor) on the Court of Common Council of the City of London Corporation.
-Only Freemen of the City are eligible to stand for election to the Court of Aldermen and for the Common Council, a candidate must be a Freeman and also an elector, a resident, or an owner of freehold or leasehold land within the City of London.
+Bread Street is one of 25 wards in the City of London, each electing one Alderman and a number of Common Councillors (equivalent to Councillor) on the Court of Common Council of the City of London Corporation.
+Only Freemen of the City are eligible to stand for election to the Court of Aldermen, and for the Common Council a candidate must be a Freeman and also an elector, a resident, or an owner of freehold or leasehold land within the City of London.

-As of May 2024, the elected members for Bread Street include Alderman William Russell, Deputy Giles Shilson and Common Councilman Oliver Lodge.
+As of May 2024, the elected members for Bread Street include Alderman Sir William Russell, Deputy Dr Giles Shilson and the Hon Emily Benn.